Consumewithadele/magento/README.md

 php bin/magento setup:static-content:deploy

 4.)
 Login to admin and navigate to content -> configuration and set Pereft/luma child  theme and save.
 5.)
-Now create demo product in admin to check on frontend if button color is yellow or not.
+Now create demo product in admin to check on frontend if button colour is yellow or not.

 6.)
 I have also created custom layout so navigate to CMS-> Pages -> create new CMS page and select layout custom layout and same the page